White Paper

 The Alignment Economy

-A Usable Peer-to-Peer Electronic Cash System
+A Usable Peer-to-Peer Electronic Cash and UBI System

 Purpose of this paper: to make the Alignment Economy clear enough for critique and to attract builders who can strengthen it, bring it into the world, and tell the stories required for adoption.